 can you freeze mincemeat muffins?

-Yes, these muffins freeze very successfully.
+Yes, they freeze very successfully.
 Place the completely cooled muffins in an airtight freezer container or freezer bags and store for up to three months.

 did you make this recipe?

-I really hope you loved these mincemeat muffins!
+I really hope you loved it!
 Leave me a comment below and don’t forget to rate the recipe by clicking on the stars in the recipe card.

 more fruit cakes and bakes for you to try